-Residential Sector Ten is proposed to be developed as a high quality, mixed residential community forming an integral part of the North Lakes development.
+Residential Sector Twelve is proposed to be developed as a high quality, mixed residential community forming an integral part of the North Lakes development.
 It will comprise a range of traditional and small lot dwelling types as provided for in the DCP (refer Figures 7a and 7b).
-It will also include open space in the form of a linear park together with supporting engineering infrastructure.
+It will also include open space in the form of a village park and a local park forming the one integrated, central open space, together with supporting engineering infrastructure.